 Best wheelchair vans

-Compare the top wheelchair van companies
+Compare wheelchair van companies

 Wheelchair users can get around with the help of a wheelchair accessible van.
 Whether the user intends to drive the van or act as a passenger, there are many options available.
 You can find reliable car models with the necessary modifications to make a van safe and convenient for wheelchair users at a variety of dealerships.
 They’re partially tax deductible.

-Best wheelchair accessible vans
+Our 3 favorite wheelchair accessible vans

-Before choosing the best wheelchair accessible vans, we considered pricing, customer service, vehicle features, warranties and availability.
+When comparing wheelchair accessible vans, we considered pricing, customer service, vehicle features, warranties and availability.
 When buying a wheelchair van, make sure to consider whether you prefer a side entry or rear entry option.
 Ask the company you’re considering buying from if they have any available discounts, and do research to see if your state offers any additional financing options.
 Last of all, make sure to test drive the wheelchair van to confirm it’s a good fit for you.
 The best wheelchair van companies will be happy to let you take one of their models for a spin.

 Types of wheelchair vans